 Fats and oils are naturally gluten-free.
 Be sure to check cooking sprays and oil blends.

 - Coconut oil

 - Butter and ghee

 - Sesame oil

-There are many gluten free beverages and soda that can be enjoyed by individuals with celiac disease without worry.
+There are many gluten-free beverages and sodas that can be enjoyed by individuals with celiac disease without worry.
 Use caution and check labels on smoothies and coffee beverages.

 - 100% fruit juices